DreamWeave-MP/S3ctors-S3cret-St4sh/s3maphore/README.md

 ---@field combatTargets FightingActors a read-only table of combat targets, where keys are actor IDs and values are booleans indicating if the actor is currently fighting
 ---@field staticList StaticList a list of all recordIds and content files placing objects in this cell.
 This is used in staticContentFile, staticMatch, and staticExact rules for playlists.
 ---@field weather WeatherType a string indicating the current weather name.
 Updated by an internal mwscript in 0.49-compatible versions.
+---@field nearestRegion string?
+The current region the player is in.
+This is determined by either checking the current region of the player's current cell, OR, reading all load door's target cell's regions in the current cell.
+The first cell which is found to have a region will match and be assigned to the PlaylistState.
 ```

 As usual, if there are more state values you'd like the PlaylistState to offer, please do share!
 A generic-enough use case can and absolutely will make the cut.